 Join Teaching Packs to download these resources today!

-- Nine Months of ‘On This Day’ Slides – A collection of Powerpoint presentations with one slide for every day in September, October, November, December, January, February, March, April and May.
+- Twelve Months of ‘On This Day’ Slides – A collection of Powerpoint presentations with one slide for every day in the year.
 Each slide includes:

 - Information about a historical event that took place on that day,